shannona/newwebsite/_pages/events-salon1.md

 "We have to bake in privacy at the deepest level, so that anyone can use it, especially the vulnerable."

-"How can we build our tech so that people feel less of a need for privacy?"<br>
+"How can we build our tech so that people feel less of a need for privacy?"
 "How do we stop the privacy arms race?"

 "We just want to make sure that the privacy that we all want is implemented in such a way that it doesn't create other negative consequences."